From career breakthroughs to professional milestones, explore how Ben Affleck made an impact.

 In 2000, Ben Affleck starred in the action crime thriller "Reindeer Games".

-In 2001, Ben Affleck and Joe Kindregan testified before the House Appropriations Subcommittee on Labor, Health & Human Services, and Education, asking senators to support stem-cell research and to double the budget of the National Institutes of Health.
+In 2001, Ben Affleck and Joe Kindregan testified before the House Appropriations Subcommittee on Labor, Health & Human Services, and Education, advocating for stem-cell research and increased funding for the National Institutes of Health.

 In 2002, Ben Affleck appeared at a press conference with New York Senator Chuck Schumer in support of a proposed Anti-Nuclear Terrorism Prevention Act.

-In 2002, Ben Affleck starred in the thriller "The Sum of All Fears".
+In 2002, Ben Affleck appeared in the thriller "The Sum of All Fears".

-In 2003, Ben Affleck starred in Daredevil as the blind superhero, a role he later regretted.
-He also appeared in the critically panned Gigli, co-starring Jennifer Lopez, and the sci-fi thriller Paycheck.
+In 2003, Ben Affleck starred in "Daredevil" as the titular blind superhero, a role he later regretted.
+He also appeared in the critically panned romantic comedy "Gigli" alongside Jennifer Lopez and the sci-fi thriller "Paycheck" as a reverse engineer.
+Critics generally gave negative reviews.

 In 2004, Ben Affleck and Senator Ted Kennedy held a press conference on Capitol Hill, pushing for an increase in the minimum wage.

-In 2004, Ben Affleck was a longtime supporter of legalizing gay marriage, saying he hoped to look back on the marriage debate "with some degree of embarrassment for how antiquated it was".
+In 2004, Ben Affleck expressed his long-time support for legalizing gay marriage.
 Also that year, he remarked that it was "outrageous and offensive" to suggest members of the transgender community were not entitled to equal rights.

-In 2005, Ben Affleck appeared alongside his gay cousin in a Parents and Friends of Lesbians and Gays (PFLAG) print advertising campaign.
+In 2005, Ben Affleck appeared alongside his gay cousin in a Parents and Friends of Lesbians and Gays (PFLAG) print advertising campaign, showing his support for LGBTQ+ rights.

 In 2006, Ben Affleck appeared alongside then-Senator Barack Obama at a rally in support of Proposition 87, which sought to reduce petroleum consumption in favor of alternative energy.

-In 2006, Ben Affleck began a career comeback with his acclaimed performance in Hollywoodland as George Reeves.
-He received the Volpi Cup and a Golden Globe nomination for Best Supporting Actor.
+In 2006, Ben Affleck had a career comeback with his performance in "Hollywoodland" as George Reeves.
 He also made a cameo in Clerks II, starred in Man About Town, and had a minor role in Smokin' Aces.

 In 2006, Ben Affleck received a Golden Globe nomination for his performance in Hollywoodland.